 Fortified foods that contain notable levels of vitamin D include:

 Whole foods with naturally occurring vitamin D include:

 Obviously if you're following a vegan diet, these aren't viable options.
 Also, on the subject of non-organic fortified foods, consumers should know that these items are typically processed and contain a number of different ingredients, additives, preservatives, and pesticides.
 Many fortified, processed foods may also be genetically modified to some extent.
 That being said, it is best to choose whole-food varieties, as these will typically provide other nutrients and antioxidants in addition to vitamin D. If you must choose a processed food item for whatever reason, make sure it’s organic.

 Vitamin D supplements are often the go-to source for many people suffering from vitamin D insufficiency.
-It’s easy and removes the guesswork.
-While most vitamin D supplements offer vitamin D3, check to make sure that it isn’t vitamin D2.
-Vegans and vegetarians should always look to make sure their vitamin D3 supplements are in fact vegan, as many D3 supplements are made from animal products (sheep’s wool, to be exact).
+Supplements are easy to use and remove the guesswork of dosing.
+Most vitamin D supplements use D3, but check to make sure that it isn’t D2.
+Vegans and vegetarians should always look to make sure their vitamin D3 supplements are in fact vegan, as many D3 supplements are actually made from animal products (sheep’s wool, to be exact).
 For a vegan-safe vitamin D3 supplement, try Global Healing Center’s own Suntrex® D3.
 Extracted from lichen, Suntrex D3 is a premium, all-natural, vegan-friendly vitamin D supplement made right here in the U.S.A.

 After reviewing all of the available research comparing the effectiveness of vitamin D3 and D2, it is fairly obvious that D3 provides the most benefit for the human body.
 If you want to live life at your highest health potential, the choice is clear – vitamin D3 is the nutrient you need in your daily regime.